conduit-db/conduit-db/BLUEPRINT.md

 pre-calculated level. - the MVP would probably just store the entire merkle tree for simplicity of implementation.
-- merkle tree calculation is easily parallelisable - just divide the block across an even number of processors e.g. into quarters and have them each calculate their quarter and update the memcached LRU cache + DB.
+- merkle tree calculation is easily parallelisable - just divide the block across an even number of processors e.g. into quarters and have them each calculate their quarter and update the redis LRU cache + DB.
 - the way it is stored is as a dictionary as follows:

 see MerkleTree db above